Redhead murders

 The Redhead murders is the media epithet used to refer to a series of unsolved homicides of redheaded females in the United States between October 1978 and 1992, believed to have been committed by an unidentified male serial killer.
 The murders believed to be related have occurred in states including Tennessee, Arkansas, Kentucky, Mississippi, Pennsylvania, and West Virginia.
 The murders may have continued until 1992.
 The victims, many remaining unidentified for years, were usually women with reddish hair, whose bodies were abandoned along major highways in the United States.
-Officials believe that the women were likely hitchhiking or may have engaged in sex work.
+Officials believe that the women were likely hitchhiking or may have engaged in prostitution.

 Authorities are unsure how many people were responsible for these murders, if they were all performed by the same perpetrator(s), and how many victims there have been.
 It is believed that there may have been a total of five to fourteen victims.
 Of the presumed victims, four were identified by November 2018.
 The suspect was informally called the "Bible Belt Strangler" in 2018, because the territory where the bodies were found was part of the Bible Belt.

 Victims

 Lisa Nichols

-On September 16, 1984, the body of a woman later identified as 28 year old Lisa Nichols, who also used the last name of Jarvis, was found along Interstate 40 near West Memphis, Arkansas.
+On September 16, 1984, the body of a woman later identified as 28-year-old Lisa Nichols, who also used the last name of Jarvis, was found along Interstate 40 near West Memphis, Arkansas.
 She was wearing only a sweater.
-She was found to have been a resident of West Virginia.
+She was found to have lived in West Virginia.
 Authorities were not able to identify and contact her family members for some time, indicating that Nichols was estranged from them.
 She was not identified until June 1985, nine months after she was murdered.
 She was identified through fingerprints.
 She was identified by a couple from Florida, who had allowed her to stay with them for a period of time.
 Nichols may have been murdered after leaving a truck stop along the highway and may have attempted to hitchhike.